TraderWilson/FinTech-Case-Study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 * Why do you think that offering this product or service would benefit the company?
+* Unique Features:
+* Pine Script: TradingView has developed its own scripting language called Pine Script, enabling users to customize tools​​.
+* Social Networking: A key differentiator is its social component, where users can follow other traders, publish charts, and live stream their analysis

 * What technologies would this additional product or service utilize?